sveltejs/sapper/site/content/docs/01-structure.md

 title: Sapper app structure
 ---

-This section is a reference for the curious.
-We recommend you play around with the project template first, and come back here when you've got a feel for how things fit together.

 If you take a look inside the [sapper-template](https://github.com/sveltejs/sapper-template) repo, you'll see some files that Sapper expects to find:

 ```bash